Trendy Handbags For Mom That Won't Break The Bank

 Telfar Large Shopping Bag

-Someone decided that handbags had gotten small enough, and maximalists needed their moment again.
-The mini bag and huge totes have proven they can coexist this season, and every balanced wardrobe needs both.
+The mini bag and huge totes have proved they can coexist this season, and every wardrobe needs both.

 09